WhitakerLab/NetworkingWorkshop/README.md

 *10 minutes*

-For this part of the workshop the facilitator gives a brief overview of the next few hours.
+For this part of the workshop the facilitator will introduce themselves and give a brief overview of the next few hours.

 * Who I am.
 * Why I'm here.
 * Why I care.
 * Incentive structures in academia.
+  * Meritocracy doesn't exist....even in (especially in) academia.
+* Strategic career planning.
 * Leveraging the power you have to change the world.
+* Recognising your strenghts and what you bring to a job/project/community.

 ### Post it session: Definitions and pain points